aldiak/ML/README.md

 # ML
-This is my machine learning repository
+This is my machine learning repository and it includes all the algorithms I am familiar with.
+The first is Kmean clustering.